Hurricane Larry set to sideswipe Bermuda before striking Newfoundland

 “Given Larry’s large size, tropical storm conditions are possible there Thursday, along with a risk of heavy rainfall and coastal flooding,” wrote the National Hurricane Center.

-Larry may also kick up waves topping 50 feet in height near its slow-moving core, while also producing a stout swell that will lap at the eastern United States coastline.
+Larry may also kick up waves topping 50 feet in height near its slow-moving core, while also producing a stout swell that will lap at the eastern U.S. coastline.

 The Weather Service is warning of a high risk of rip currents along the coastal Carolinas and Virginia, cautioning that “rip currents can sweep even the best swimmers away from shore into deeper water.”